Supremesource/comdao/README.md

 # Commune Nominator DAO

 This bot is designed to manage the nomination and removal of modules from a whitelist using a multisignature address stored as a global parameter.
 The bot interacts with users through Discord commands.
+For better understanding please refer to the following issue [initial-issue](https://github.com/agicommies/subspace-network/issues/40)

 ## Storage